Balanced routing of random calls: Introduction

-Our main interest is in the {\em blocking probability}, that is the probability that a new call fails to find an available route.
-As in the discrete version analysed in~\cite{lmcu03}, or in the models analysed in~\cite{lmc03.a} and~\cite{lmc03.b}, see also~\cite{abku94,bcsv99,m96,mrs01}, we observe the `power of two choices' phenomenon; that is, with the BDAR algorithm for $d \ge 2$ the capacity required to ensure that most calls are routed successfully is much smaller than with the FDAR algorithm.
-Let us now state our two theorems.
+Our main interest is in the \emph{blocking probability}, that is, the probability that a new call fails to find an available route and is thus lost.
+As in the discrete version analysed in~\cite{lmcu03}, or in the models analysed in~\cite{lmc03a} and~\cite{lmc03b} (see also~\cite{abku94,bcsv99,m96,mrs01}), in our more complicated continuous-time network model we observe the ``power of two choices'' phenomenon; that is, with the BDAR algorithm for $d \ge2$ the capacity required to ensure that most calls are routed successfully is much smaller than with the FDAR algorithm.
+(When $d=1$ FDAR and BDAR reduce to the same algorithm.)
+Let us now state our main results, which contain precise statements of this maxim.